 What is the BeHear NOW?

 The BeHear NOW is a Hearable device that blends your personal audio experience with the real world.
-It directly competes against the Bose QuietControl 30.
+It directly competes against the Bose QuietControl 30 but at a significantly lower price.
 The devices can be used to amplify speech and block out background noise, as well as play your music or listen to your TV via the Bluetooth connectivity simultaneously.

 They aren’t true wireless earbuds because they have the neckloop so it would be unfair to compare them to the likes of the Jabra Elite 65T or the Nuheara IQ Buds Boost.
-But by going for a larger design they have been able to accommodate longer battery life, better functioning noise reduction, and a more comfortable fit.
+By going for a larger design, they have been able to accommodate longer battery life, better functioning noise reduction, and a more comfortable fit.

 Why are they my favourite?